agilepro/software-craftsmanship/docs/Coding/Syntax Conventions/dont-doc-deprecated-code.md

 :::tip[Key Takeaway]

+Deprecated methods are only there to support existing code.
+Documentation is needed only for writing new code.

 The only documentation on a deprecated method or class, should be a reference to the method or class that replaces it.
-Leave the proper documentation to the methods that you are going to maintain and want people to use.
+Leave the proper documentation to the methods that people are writing new programs against.

 :::